aaronpowell/JavaScript-Quiz/src/documents/blog/q18-powerful-properties.html.md

 The following example uses a ECMAScript 5 properties and also fails.

-How can you make it not fail?
+Is it possible to use `defineProperty` on a frozen object and have it not fail?

 <script src="https://gist.github.com/1397338.js"> </script>